*GER Approved Course

 Spn 412: Practicum: Experience Abroad – 3 credit hours

 Strongly advised.
-This course offers an international fieldwork opportunity for Spanish majors.
-Prior to traveling, students will receive academic instruction in the classroom.
-While abroad, students will experience living with a host family arranged by the Area Coordinator.
+This course offers an international field work opportunity for Spanish majors.
+Prior to traveling, students receive academic instruction in the classroom.
+While abroad, students experience living with a host family arranged by the Area Coordinator.
 For Spanish majors only.
 Prerequisite: Spn 202 or equivalent.

 Spn 414: Methods of Teaching Spanish – 3 credit hours

 A required course for Spanish education majors, presents an overview of theories, methods, and ideas dealing with the challenges of bilingual education, Spanish in particular.
-This course includes research and discussion of teaching techniques for students with learning disabilities, particularly communication disorders.
+This course includes research of teaching techniques; including those for students with learning disabilities, particularly communication disorders.
 Sources may be researched in English or Spanish.
 Prerequisite: Spn 202 or equivalent.